Faculty and Staff Profiles

 Profile

-Dr. Williamson has been supporting people with disabilities for almost 19 years in various capacities.
+Dr. Williamson has been supporting people with disabilities for over 20 years in various capacities.
 He is currently serving as an Asst.
 Professor of Special Education at The University of Memphis.
-His research interests involve mobile teaching and learning with an emphasis on school to adult life transition.
+His research interests involve 21st Century teaching and learning, ubiquitous mobile supports for teachers and students, inclusive educator preparation program designs and the establishment of quantitative evidence based practice standards for inclusive teaching environments.

 Additional Information